MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     The menu item showing different colors when the mouse pointer is over it
 :::image-end:::

+For detailed walkthrough steps, navigate to [Check text-color contrast in the default state using the Inspect tool](test-inspect-text-contrast.md).

 ### Checking accessibility during all states of elements, such as contrast during hover

-For detailed walkthrough steps, see [Check accessibility during all states of elements](accy-test-inspect-states.md).

 When you turn on the **Inspect** tool, you can't reach the `hover` state of the **Cats** button in the sidebar navigation menu to test the contrast ratio during the `hover` state, because the `hover` state in your styles never gets triggered.
 Instead, you need to simulate the state of the **Cats** menu item, by using the state simulation in the **Styles** tab.

+For detailed walkthrough steps, navigate to [Check accessibility during all states of elements](test-inspect-states.md).

 Turn on the **Inspect** tool and then in the rendered page, select the blue **Cats** button in the sidebar navigation menu.
 The **Elements** tool opens, with the `a` element selected in the DOM tree.
 If needed, in the DOM tree, navigate to the element that has a `hover` state in the CSS applied to it.
 In this case, this is the `a` element.